saralvz/Front-MusicForAGoodDay/README.md

 # MusicForAGoodDay :notes:

+***
 This project consists of the development of a platform to manage songs to say good morning to coders.
-***

-## Screenshots :desktop_computer:

 ## Stack :electric_plug:
 * **HTML** - basic structure